-Daniel King studied classical languages at Cambridge before moving into the fields of Syriac studies and theology.
+Daniel King (Lecturer in Syriac Studies and Semitic Languages, & Translation Advisor SIL International, Dept: Religious Studies, Cardiff University) studied classical languages at Cambridge before moving into the fields of Syriac studies and theology.
 He specializes in the period of Greek-Syriac translations in late antiquity, in both the theological and philosophical fields.
-He has published on the Syriac reception of Cyril of Alexandria, Aristotle, and John Philoponus, amongst others.
-He is currently Lecturer in Semitic languages at Cardiff University, UK.
+He has published on the Syriac reception of Cyril of Alexandria, Aristotle, and John Philoponus, amongst others, and his recent works include The Earliest Syriac version of Aristotle’s Categories.
+Text and Commentary (Leiden, 2010) and The Syriac Versions of the Writings of Cyril of Alexandria.
+A Study in Translation Technique (Leiden, 2008).
 Dr. King is translating the Pauline Epistles with J. Walters.

 George A. Kiraz is the Director of Beth Mardutho (The Syriac Institute) and Editor-in-Chief of Gorgias Press.
 He received an M.St. in Syriac studies from the University of Oxford under Sebastian P. Brock and a Ph.D. from the University of Cambridge in Computational Linguistics.
 He was a research scientist at Bell Laboratories from 1996–1999 and after a short .com career co-founded Gorgias Press.
 His publications include Concordance to the Syriac New Testament (Brill, 1993), Comparative Edition to the Syriac Gospels (Brill, 1996), and most recently a monograph on Syriac Orthography (Gorgias, 2012).
 Dr. Kiraz prepares the Syriac text for the Antioch Bible and together with Andreas Juckel edits the series.

 Robert Kitchen is the Minister of Knox-Metropolitan United Church, Regina, Saskatchewan.
-His interest lies in early Syriac ascetical and monastic literature, having translated The Book of Steps (with Martien Parmentier) (Cistercian, 2004) and The Discourses of Philoxenos of Mabbug, also for Cistercian.
+His interest lies in early Syriac ascetical and monastic literature, having translated The Book of Steps (with Martien Parmentier) (Cistercian, 2004) and The Discourses of Philoxenos of Mabbug, also for Cistercian (2014).
+With Kristian S. Heal he has co-edited Breaking the Mind: New Essays in the Syriac Book of Steps (Catholic University of America Press, 2013).
 He is translating Acts.

-Jerome A. Lund studied Christian theology including New Testament textual criticism and Syriac in the USA (M. Div., Los Angeles Baptist Theological Seminary) and Semitic philology in Israel (M.A., Ph.D., Hebrew University of Jerusalem).
+Jerome A. Lund (Academic Consultant, Accordance Bible Software) studied Christian theology including New Testament textual criticism and Syriac in the USA (M. Div., Los Angeles Baptist Theological Seminary) and Semitic philology in Israel (M.A., Ph.D., Hebrew University of Jerusalem).
 He has published articles on various Aramaic dialects including Syriac and on Hebrew in peer reviewed journals and written a number of encyclopedic type articles.
-He has authored and co-authored books on Aramaic texts found in Egypt and on Syriac.
+He has also authored and co-authored several books including Aramaic Documents from Egypt, A Key-Word-in-Context Concordance (Eisenbrauns, 2002).
 Dr. Lund is translating Revelation.